Siemens Vulnerability Handling and Disclosure Process

-A vulnerability handling process typically consists of the following four steps at Siemens:
+The vulnerability handling process consists of the following four steps at Siemens:

 Please report the following information:

 Everyone is encouraged to report discovered vulnerabilities, regardless of service contracts or product lifecycle status.
-We welcome vulnerability reports directly from researchers, industry groups, CERTs, partners and any other source as we do not require a non-disclosure-agreement for the report to be in place.
-We respect the interests of the reporting party (also anonymous reports if requested) and agree to handle any vulnerability that is reasonably believed to be related to our products or services.
-We strongly urge reporting parties to perform a coordinated disclosure, as immediate public disclosure causes a ‘0-day situation’ which puts our customers’ systems at unnecessary risk.
+Siemens welcomes vulnerability reports from researchers, industry groups, CERTs, partners and any other source as Siemens does not require a nondisclosure-agreement as a prerequisite for receiving reports.
+Siemens respects the interests of the reporting party (also anonymous reports if requested) and agrees to handle any vulnerability that is reasonably believed to be related to Siemens products, solutions or infrastructure components.
+Siemens urges reporting parties to perform a coordinated disclosure, as immediate public disclosure causes a ‘0-day situation’ which puts Siemens’ customer systems at unnecessary risk.
 Those systems comprise significant parts of the worldwide critical infrastructure.

-Siemens ProductCERT internally investigates and reproduces the vulnerability.
-If needed, we request more information from the reporter.
+Siemens investigates and reproduces the vulnerability.
+If needed, Siemens will request more information from the reporter.

-During this time, regular communication is maintained between Siemens ProductCERT and the reporting party to inform about the current status and to ensure that the vendor’s position is understood by the reporting party.
+Siemens performs internal vulnerability handling in collaboration with the responsible development groups.
+National and Governmental CERTs having a partnership with Siemens ProductCERT may be notified about a security issue in advance.
+During this time, regular communication is maintained between Siemens and the reporting party to inform about the current status and to ensure that the vendor’s position is understood by the reporting party.
 If available, pre-releases of software fixes may be provided to the reporting party for verification.